Rep. Zoe Lofgren criticizes Trump administration and GOP moves in recent tweets

 Matt Mahan, Mayor City of San Jose

-City of San Jose Local Government Meeting today.
+City of San Jose hosts Local Government Meeting today

 Trending